 If I have questions about this system or about my own schedule, whom should I contact?

 Contact someone in your Advising Center.
 In most cases, it is easier to resolve problems in face-to-face encounters rather than over the phone or via email.
-The centers are open 8-5 weekdays.

 - College of Humanities and Behavioral Sciences: Russell 127